 Your Baby at 40 Weeks Pregnant

 Cramped quarters.
 Your baby is curled up tightly inside your uterus.
 He doesn't have much choice — it's pretty crowded in there.
-If your baby is in a breech position (feet or rump down), your provider may attempt to turn him.
-If that doesn't work, your provider may discuss with you the possibility of a Cesarean delivery.
+If your baby is in a breech position (rump down), your provider may attempt to turn him.
+If that doesn't work, your provider may discuss with you the possibility of a Cesarean birth.

 Your Pregnancy at 40 Weeks

 Last-minute indulgences.
 You're not considered late until you hit 42 weeks.
 Though you're eager to greet your child, try and consider these final days as an opportunity for a little self-indulgence.
-Treat yourself to a pedicure or take in a movie.
-Read a book from cover to cover.
+Treat yourself to a pedicure, take in a movie, or read a book from cover to cover.
 Once your baby is born, you'll be on call 24 hours a day and it'll be a while before you can squeeze in a little me-time.

 Guess my age.
 Once your baby is born, you may discover that her true age is different from the one you calculated based on your last menstrual period or time of conception.
 Right after birth, a pediatric nurse or your baby's healthcare provider will evaluate her gestational age based on physical features and neurological development.
 It will be interesting to compare these different dates!